adonix-org/postrise/README.md

             NOBYPASSRLS;
 ```

-Next, create your Java `class` that extends PostgresServer:
+Create a Java `class` that extends PostgresServer:

 ```java